Mintos Review 2023

 Mintos : high-yield strategy

 The stated objective of this strategy is to achieve the best possible returns.
-But this strategy implies, like the diversified strategy, investing in companies with a Mintos Risk Score between 2 and 10.
-There is also a 60% focus on lending companies that offer the highest returns.
+But this implies, like the diversified strategy, investing in companies with a Mintos Risk Score between 2 and 10.

 Mintos : tailor-made strategy

-Is it risky to invest on Mintos ?
+Is it safe to invest on Mintos ?

 Mintos : a regulated platform